mickelson/attract/Compile.md

 1. Follow the steps in the mxe tutorial to set up mxe on your system:
    <http://mxe.cc/#tutorial>

-2. Make mxe's sfml, ffmpeg and libarchive packages:
+2. Make mxe's sfml, ffmpeg, libarchive and curl packages:

-           make ffmpeg sfml libarchive
+           make ffmpeg sfml libarchive curl

-   the above command will make 32-bit versions of ffmpeg and sfml (and anything else that they depend on).
+   the above command will make 32-bit versions of ffmpeg, sfml, libarchive and curl (and anything else that they depend on).
 To make the 64-bit version use the following:

-           make MXE_TARGETS='x86_64-w64-mingw32.static' ffmpeg sfml libarchive
+           make MXE_TARGETS='x86_64-w64-mingw32.static' ffmpeg sfml libarchive curl

 3. Extract the Attract-Mode source to your system.